liu-q16/liu-q16.github.io/_pages/about.md

 <div class="news">
   <ul>
+  <li>2021.02 - Our study on single cell analysis with deep generative models was accepted to <a href="https://www.nature.com/natmachintell/">Nature Machine Intelligence</a>.</li>
   <li>2020.09 - Our study on molecule optimization with reinforcement learning was accepted to <a href="https://nips.cc/Conferences/2020/">NeurIPS 2020</a>.</li>
   <li>2020.06 - Our study on drug sensitivity prediction with graph neural network was accepted to <a href="https://eccb2020.info/">ECCB 2020</a>.</li>
   <li>2020.06 - Our study on gene mutation prediction using histopathological images was accepted to <a href="https://www.miccai2020.org/en/">MICCAI 2020</a>.</li>